tc39/notes/meetings/2016-03/march-31.md

 DH: Yeah, that sounds good, we should make that clear.
 I don't think anyone has done the work of thinking through completely.
 For example, let's put it on return statements.
 Oops, now there's no tail call in an arrow function with an expression body.
 There's work to do here--we are going pretty close to square one.

-MS: I want to reinforce your first point: there were no implementation.
+MLS: I want to reinforce your first point: there were no implementation.
 We implemented tail calls July/August last year, available in our nightly since then; we've had a few bugs.
 The last bugs were in October.
 We have an issue about debugging, and we have an answer for that--we're going to ship a side stack

 JM: This doesn't address the telemetry issues.
 I'm just curious because we use it internally--we (Facebook) use production telemetry to debug issues.
 It will make it much harder for us to examine these stacks.

-MS: To reinforce Dave's point, one vendor, in good faith has implemented it.
+MLS: To reinforce Dave's point, one vendor, in good faith has implemented it.
 And now another vendor is pushing back on it without data.

 EF: It's many orders of magnitude more work to implement it, at least six months.
 How long did it take you?

-MS: Three man-months
+MLS: Three man-months

 EF: When could we talk about it?
 In six months?